dirigible-io/dirigible-io.github.io/help/api.md

 Full Javadoc can be found [here](http://www.dirigible.io/apidocs)

-Samples how to use the APIs can be found [here](http://samples.dirigible.io)
+Samples about how to use the APIs can be found [here](http://samples.dirigible.io)